 Bison and pickup trucks, we live with both here in Jackson Hole.
-We have a herd of about 400 animals, with another 4,000 up in Yellowstone.
+We have a herd of about 400 animals, with another 4,000 up in Yellowstone, about an hour north of here.
 150 years ago the Great Plains used to be grassland from horizon to horizon, and home to millions of these magnificent wild creatures.
 It's not anymore.
 I think about the fact that almost an entire species was eradicated from this environment, along with the native populations that depended them for just about everything in their lives.
 That's exactly why these animals were exterminated - in order to cripple the native populations and drive them from their lands.
 A symbiosis disrupted, a human rights travesty initiated.
 By our government and the business interests that ran it.
 This piece is directed at those who don’t think about these things in their daily lives, and never learned this story in public school.
 Maybe the image presented will be unusual enough to make the viewer ask a few questions...and think about answers.

 Think about the Bison, think about the pickup truck masquerading as a rust-crustacean, think about absence, about conquest and deception.
 Think about the history of The West.
 Perhaps thinking about these things will open the door to other thoughts.
 Perhaps about Why.
 My goal with this piece is simply to motivate that process to begin.